djalbat/easy-file-system/README.md

 ### Handling opening files

-To open a file, so to speak, double click on its name.
+To open a file, so to speak, double click on the entry.
 When this happens the requisite handlers will be called with the file's path.

 ```
 function openHandler(filePath) {